wh0cares1/wh0cares1.github.io/_posts/2023-05-01-pointer-from-memory-allocation-perspective.md

 ```

 #### Application in malloc() and calloc()
-Instead of having a variety of data types for malloc and calloc, we may write a single generic malloc method that returns void*.
+Instead of having a variety of data types for `malloc` and `calloc`, we may write a single generic malloc method that returns `void*`.
 It must be typecast to the required type.
 However, typecasting is done directly by the compiler in C. This is how we can utilize a pointer to build a generic function or program that can handle any data type.

 ```c
 int *ptrInt = malloc(sizeof(int));